CrimsonWarpedcraft/BlocklyCraftX/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.blockMultiPlace()
+### events.entityBlockForm()

 #### Parameters

- * callback - A function which is called whenever the [block.BlockMultiPlaceEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockMultiPlaceEvent.html) is fired
+ * callback - A function which is called whenever the [block.EntityBlockFormEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/EntityBlockFormEvent.html) is fired

  * priority - optional - see events.on() for more information.

-### events.blockExplode()
+### events.blockFromTo()

 #### Parameters

- * callback - A function which is called whenever the [block.BlockExplodeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockExplodeEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockFromToEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockFromToEvent.html) is fired

  * priority - optional - see events.on() for more information.

-### events.notePlay()
+### events.blockDispense()

 #### Parameters

- * callback - A function which is called whenever the [block.NotePlayEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/NotePlayEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.cauldronLevelChange()

-#### Parameters

- * callback - A function which is called whenever the [block.CauldronLevelChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/CauldronLevelChangeEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockDispenseEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockDispenseEvent.html) is fired

  * priority - optional - see events.on() for more information.